 Custom Engraving Ideas aka what do I actually put

-Now that you have the etiquette for personalized engraving in your mind, I'm going to throw out some ideas for what to get engraved on your personalized gift in 2023.
+Now that you have the etiquette for personalized engraving in your mind, I'm going to throw out some ideas for what to get engraved on your personalized gift.
 For a list of 277 engraving quote ideas, check out Michael article!

 I am going to stick more with general ideas and suggestions with some personal favorites I've seen through the years.

 If you decide to get something other than just a name and company logo or are looking for something to add onto the name: